Fourth power moment of twisted Kloosterman sum and Hurwitz class numbers: Abstract

 \section{Abstract}

-In this paper, we study the asymptotic behavior of the fourth power moment of twisted Kloosterman sums.
-We express this moment in terms of weighted sums involving Hurwitz class numbers.
-To derive the asymptotic formula, we employ the theory of harmonic Maass forms and mock modular forms.
-As a consequence, we also obtain asymptotic average values for certain families of hypergeometric functions over large finite fields.
+In this paper, we investigate the fourth power moment of twisted Kloosterman sum and its relationship with Hurwitz class number.
+We derive an explicit formula expressing this moment in terms of weighted sums involving Hurwitz class numbers.
+Our approach involves analyzing point counting formulas associated with the resolution of certain Calabi–Yau threefold.
+Furthermore, we study the asymptotic behaviour of weighted sums of Hurwitz class numbers that appear in the moment formula.
+To derive these asymptotic formulas, we employ the theory of harmonic Maass forms, mock modular forms and holomorphic projections.
+As an application of these asymptotic results, we obtain the asymptotic formula for the fourth power moment of twisted Kloosterman sums.